Poker is a unique game and the best players use a combination of math, skill and observation to beat it.

 Why it’s bad: It’s bad because the information you get is often not very helpful.

 E.g. You raise and your opponent folds.
 This is bad.
-Chances are he folded a bluff and you probably would have preferred he kept trying to bluff you.
+Chances are he

 E.g. You raise and he calls.
 How much does that really tell you?